falcosecurity/falco-website/content/en/docs/install-operate/deployment.md

 ---
 title: Deployment
-description: Installing Falco on a Cluster
+description: Installing Falco on a Kubernetes Cluster
 aliases: [/docs/getting-started/deployment]
-weight: 40
+weight: 45
 ---

+The guides - [Download](/docs/install-operate/download/), [Install](/docs/install-operate/installation/), [Running](/docs/install-operate/running/) - focused on the systemd service deployment method, detailing how to primarily install and run Falco directly on the host.
+Additionally, these guides explored the alternative options of installing and running Falco within a container, with a driver installed on the underlying host.

+The container deployment option is particularly enticing for Kubernetes settings, which will be discussed in more detail now.

+{{% pageinfo color="info" %}}

+Falco only needs to run once per Linux operating system, irrespective of the deployment strategy, whether on a bare-metal server or a virtual machine (VM).
+It takes advantage of the shared kernel in containerized infrastructures like Kubernetes through the installation of a kernel driver on the underlying host.
+Thus, deploying Falco within a container with the driver installed on the host is equivalent to deploying it directly on the Linux host.
+This allows seamless monitoring of both host and container workloads *without* the need for sidecars.

+{{% /pageinfo %}}

 ## Kubernetes

-Falco can be deployed in Kubernetes as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to monitor the system events in each node of your cluster.
+Falco can be deployed in Kubernetes as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to monitor the system events of every container in each pod and the underlying host itself on each node of your cluster.

 ### Helm